Composite pulses for robust universal control of singlet-triplet qubits: Results

 Our goal is to design a pulse in $J(t)$ that respects these constraints and performs a given rotation in a way that is insensitive to $\delta h$.
-We dub the resulting composite pulse sequence {\sc supcode}: Soft Uniaxial Positive Control for Orthogonal Drift Error.
-We emphasize that although the singlet-triplet qubit is one of the most experimentally advanced paths towards a scalable quantum computer, the restricted control available does not permit application of some elegant methods of quantum control developed recently.
-In particular, the positivity of $J(t)$ precludes the prescriptions of Refs.~\onlinecite{Khodjasteh.09,Grace.11}, and while later related work incorporates a positivity constraint\cite{Khodjasteh.10}, it is nonetheless precluded by the lack of real-time control over $h$.
-Below we consider two cases: $h_0=0$, which is directly relevant to experiments with unpumped nuclear spins and no micromagnet\cite{Petta.05,Maune.12} where only rotations about the $z$-axis are desired (\textit{e.g.}, for spin echo), and $h_0\sim J_{\text{max}}$, which is directly relevant to experiments with pumped nuclear spins\cite{Foletti.09} or a nearby micromagnet\cite{Brunner.11} where full single-qubit control is desired.
+We dub the resulting composite pulse sequence {\sc supcode}: soft uniaxial positive control for orthogonal drift error.
+We emphasize that although the singlet-triplet qubit is one of the most experimentally advanced paths towards a scalable quantum computer, the restricted control available does not permit application of existing elegant methods of quantum control.
+In particular, the positivity of $J(t)$ precludes the prescriptions of Refs.~\cite{Goelman.89,Grace.11} (which anyway do not accommodate universal single-qubit operations) and \cite{Khodjasteh.09}.
+While other works allow a positivity constraint \cite{Khodjasteh.10,Bensky.10}, they are nonetheless precluded by the uncontrolled, always-on gradient $h$.
+Below we consider two cases: $h_0=0$, which is directly relevant to experiments with unpumped nuclear spins and no micromagnet \cite{Petta.05,Maune.12} where only rotations about the $z$-axis are desired (\textit{e.g.}, for spin echo), and $h_0\sim J_{\text{max}}$, which is directly relevant to experiments with pumped nuclear spins \cite{Foletti.09} or a nearby micromagnet \cite{Brunner.11} where full single-qubit control is desired.